 Steroids reduce the production of inflammatory chemicals to help minimise tissue damage.
 They also reduce the activity of the immune system by affecting the function of white blood cells.

 Examples of corticosteroid medications include cortisone, prednisolone and methylprednisolone.
-However, they should not be confused with anabolic steroids, which are a different group of drugs used by some athletes and weight lifters to build bigger muscles.
+However, they should not be confused with anabolic steroids, which are a different group of drugs used by some athletes – especially bodybuilders - to build bigger muscles.
 Steroids can be given orally or by injection.
 Depending on the site of the inflammation, they can be injected into a vein or muscle, directly into a joint or bursa (the lubricating sac between certain tendons and the bones beneath them) or around tendons and other soft tissue areas.

-In low doses, steroid tablets may provide significant relief from pain and stiffness for people with psoriatic arthritis.
-Temporary use of higher doses of steroids may help a person recover from a severe flare-up of the condition.
+In general, oral steroids such as prednisolone, are not used in the treatment of psoriasis.
+In low doses, steroid tablets may occasionally provide relief from pain and stiffness for people with psoriatic arthritis.
+Temporary use of higher doses of steroids may also help a person recover from a severe flare-up of the condition.

 - Skin conditions similar to acne